elastic/support-diagnostics/README.md

  </tr>

  <tr>
-   <td width="20%" align="left" valign="top">`-c<br/>--config</td>
+   <td width="20%" align="left" valign="top">--workers</td>
-   <td width="50%" align="left" valign="top">The configuration file containing any text tokens you wish to conceal.
-These can be literals or regex's.
-The default is the scrub.yml contained in the jar distribution.
-Use quotes if there are spaces in the directory name.</td>
+   <td width="50%" align="left" valign="top">The utility will check the host it is being fun on for number of processors and create an equal number of workers to parallelize the processing.
+This parameter allows you to increase or reduce this number.</td>
-   <td width="30%" align="left" valign="top">-c "/Users/Joe Admin/diagnostics/scrub.yml"</td>
+   <td width="30%" align="left" valign="top">-- workers 20</td>
  </tr>
  </table>